varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Default: ``false``.

 	Set it to true to parse the object for ESI directives.
-	Will only be honored if req.esi is true.
+This is necessary for later ESI processing on the client side.
+If beresp.do_esi is false when an object enters the cache, client side ESI processing will not be possible (obj.can_esi will be false).

 	It is a VCL error to use beresp.do_esi after setting beresp.filters.